-The White House is circulating drafts of a proposed executive order that would address allegations of anti-conservative bias by social media companies, according to a White House official and two other people familiar with the matter, via Politico (which of course takes a liberal slant).
+The White House is circulating drafts of a proposed executive order that would address allegations of anti-conservative bias by social media companies, according to a White House official and two other people familiar with the matter, via Politico.
 “If the internet is going to be presented as this egalitarian platform and most of Twitter is liberal cesspools of venom, then at least the president wants some fairness in the system,” a White House official said.

-The president has complained that his Tweets aren’t retweeted as they once were, while others say that Twitter, Facebook, Amazon, and other outlets are outright banning them for “hate” (which in some cases means simply that they are expressing religious beliefs, i.e. transgenderism and homosexuality, and disagreeing with the current culture of turpitude).
+The president has complained that his Tweets aren’t retweeted as they once were, while others say that Twitter, Facebook, Amazon, and other outlets are outright banning them for “hate” (which in some cases means simply expressing religious beliefs or quoting Scripture, re: transgenderism and homosexuality, and disagreeing with the current culture of turpitude).

-It is incredible that we have even gotten to this point and it happened because government never came to grips with the internet and tech companies, never took the time to understand it, never reigned in monopolies, never stopped things like forced intrusions into computers (see Microsoft and Apple) and didn’t even protect the public from spam and viruses: was left in the dust, in effect — was Washington D.C., since the 1990s — by kids at Harvard and in California playing with constantly changing code, software, and algorithms.
+It is incredible that we have even gotten to this point and it happened because government never came to grips with the internet and tech companies, never took the time to understand it, never reined in monopolies, never stopped things like forced intrusions into computers (see Microsoft and Apple) and didn’t even protect the public from spam and viruses: was left in the dust, in effect — was Washington D.C., since the 1990s — by kids in Massachusetts and California playing with constantly changing code, software, and algorithms.

-Think about it: the new corporate Goliaths can readily access your computer if you bought their product and implant what they want: track your every move online and in real life, or listen to your private conversations (as with Alexis).
+Think about it: the new corporate Goliaths can readily access your computer if you bought their product and implant what they want: track your every move online and in real life, or listen to your private conversations (as with Alexa).
 What would you think if the same occurred by way of your television, radio, or landline?
-(What would you think if, while you were watching a TV program, Bill Gates suddenly made it go through a ten-minute cycle of updates that not only totally interfered with what you were doing but messed up an operating system?)
+(What would you think if, while you were watching a TV program, Bill Gates suddenly made your television go through a ten-minute cycle of updates that not only totally interfered with what you were watching but messed up an operating system?)

-We’d be outraged and we should also be outraged now, at how government has stood stockstill while high-tech spins out of control (who could possibly keep up with the weekly infusion of new software, social media toys, widgets, lingo, messaging, pay gates, photoshops, dropboxes, podcasts, youtubes, netflixes, server control panels, and on ad infinitum — or its it ad nauseum?
-Major new twists and turns should go through a vetting process, as occurs with the FAA when there are major changes in the technology of broadcasting).
+We should be outraged at how government has stood stockstill while high-tech spins out of control.
+(Who could possibly keep up with the weekly infusion of new software, social media toys, widgets, lingo, messaging, pay gates, photoshops, dropboxes, podcasts, youtubes, netflixes, server control panels, and on ad infinitum — or its it ad nauseam?)
+Major new twists and turns should go through a vetting process, as occurs with the FAA when there are major changes in the technology of broadcasting.
+But it is somehow immune.
+Apple even owns computer servers critical to the U.S. Defense Department.
+We’ll have a “special report” in the coming months on just how astoundingly far it can go.

 A few weeks back, Microsoft forced one of our central computers into an update that messed it up so badly it cost a couple hundred to restore its basic utility.
 Our recourse?
 There was no recourse.